isomerpages/moe-canossacatholic/_departments/English.md

 <b><font size="5" color="#eeac0d">The EL Programme aims to:</font></b>

- *   Instil a love for lifelong reading
+ *   Instil a love for lifelong reading.
- *   Develop critical thinking through extensive reading and responding to texts
+ *   Develop critical thinking through extensive reading and responding to texts.
- *   Develop in students a good level of language proficiency to enable effective speaking, reading and writing.
+ *   Develop in children a good level of language proficiency to enable effective speaking, reading and writing.
- *   Help students interact effectively by making the correct linguistic choices to suit purpose, audience, context and culture.
+ *   Help children interact effectively by making the correct linguistic choices to suit purpose, audience, context and culture.
- *   Emphasise differentiation of instruction to meet the special needs, abilities and interests of our students
+ *   Emphasise differentiation of instruction to meet the special needs, abilities and interests of our children.

 <br>
 <b><font size="5" color="#eeac0d">The foundation of EL learning will be strengthened through:</font></b>